Why Heart of Dance?

 Heart of Dance co-founders Andrea Mirenda and Ember Reichgott Junge have experienced this for themselves and others.
 That's why they co-founded the Minnesota nonprofit Heart of Dance: to bring the physical, emotional and social benefits of ballroom dance to those who might not know them.

-Inspired by the award-winning documentary Mad Hot Ballroom, they chose Dancing Classrooms as their first program bringing ballroom dance to fifth-graders.
+Inspired by the award-winning documentary Mad Hot Ballroom, they chose Dancing Classrooms as their first program bringing ballroom dance to fifth and eighth graders.
 Minnesota is the 30th site of this proven global 20+ year social and emotional learning program.

 New York-trained Teaching Artists teach students Merengue, Tango, Rumba, Foxtrot, Waltz and Swing during their 10-week in-school residency.
 They help classroom teachers coordinate the dances with other subjects, such as social studies, math, English and art.
 They help students discover all they can be.